Jemereny/addressbook-level2/doc/UserGuide.md

 > Deletes the person at the specified `INDEX`.
   The index refers to the index number shown in the most recent listing.
-> Shows the list of persons after deleting

 Examples:
 * `list`<br>